By Min Pullan

-Over the 25 years since the Humanities Sequence was established at Princeton, those who have taught and studied the course have singled out its close-knit community for its transformative power.
-HUM Sequence cohorts make first-year bonds that grow long after the course is completed, and many students maintain their connections beyond Princeton.
+Over the 25 years since Interdisciplinary Approaches to the Humanities (HUM 216-219) was established at Princeton, those who have taught and studied in the yearlong sequence have singled out its close-knit community for its transformative power.
+The cohorts make first-year bonds that grow long after the course is completed, and many students maintain their connections beyond Princeton.

-With this sense of community so strongly part of the HUM Sequence experience, how would the isolation of lockdown during the COVID-19 pandemic affect the teaching and the discussions that are the lifeblood of the course?
+With this sense of community so strongly part of the full-year experience, how would the isolation of lockdown during the COVID-19 pandemic affect the teaching and the discussions that are the lifeblood of the course?

 When faculty were directed to take their teaching online, they initially suggested shortening online discussions and introducing discussion boards as a supplement.
 This was not well received by students.
 “Can we at least see how it works?
 We want to keep talking,” they said.

 Kate Lee ’23 was one of them.
 “When the university announced that we would be going online for the rest of the semester, one of the first things that came to my mind was the HUM Sequence.
 It had been such a transformative experience throughout the first semester, and I had been really looking forward to it coming full circle with the second.
 I knew I was going to miss it desperately as not only an intellectual community but a kind of family at Princeton, and I think most of my peers felt the same way,” she said.

 The transition to online learning was challenging, as the sequence thrives on face-to-face interaction.
 On campus, the regular structure of lectures and precepts were often supplemented by conversations in dining halls, dorm rooms, and the time spent chatting outside the seminar room, before and after class.
 All of these chance encounters were lost with the pivot to remote learning.
 There were technical challenges of reading texts digitally and initially, the awkwardness of video conversation.
 Faculty also had to pre-record lectures to accommodate different time zones.